-Braciole, rolled-up slices of thinly cut beef layered is also a stock character of Sunday sauce, whether it be the Neapolitan version layered with cheese and parsley, or Sicilian braciole, which are stuffed with raisins.
+Braciole, rolled-up slices of thinly cut beef, is also a stock character of Sunday sauce—whether it be the Neapolitan version layered with cheese and parsley, or Sicilian braciole, which are stuffed with raisins.

 Two of the very best writers on Italian-American food, Michele Scicolone and Lidia Bastianich, have stripped cotenne out of their recipes for traditional Sunday ragus.

 In the Naples episode of the foodie travelogue No Reservations, host Anthony Bourdain went in search of the “red sauce trail,” starting in New York and ending in the kitchen of a typical Neapolitan nonna and her Sunday ragu.

 Admittedly, the texture might be hard to overcome.
 Crispy skin on the outside of roasted pork tastes almost like a piece of salty candy, but a braised pork skin braciole leaves no illusion that it is anything other than skin.

 The best and possibly only restaurant to try it is in New York at Zero, Otto, Nove.
 Chef Roberto Paciullo, a Salerno native, absolutely includes cutica in his ragu Salernitano.
 And until April Bloomfield discovers and elevates cutica, you can always try it at home.

-You will likely need to ask a butcher for pork skin as it not often found in supermarkets.
+You will likely need to ask a butcher for pork skin, as it not often found in supermarkets.
 If it is in stock, likely it will be very inexpensive.

-Prep your sauce and bring it to a simmer.
+- Prep your sauce and bring it to a simmer.

-Unroll the pork skin and rinse it thoroughly in warm water.
-With kitchen scissors, cut it into four rectangles, each approximately 5 inches long.
+- Unroll the pork skin and rinse it thoroughly in warm water.
+Pat dry with paper towels.

-In a high sided sauté pan or skillet, heat the olive oil over medium heat until shimmering.
+- In a high sided sauté pan or skillet, heat the olive oil over medium heat until shimmering.